-At least once a year, your company should be assessing how your employees have performed since their last review.
-This process, known as a performance review, is often met with groans of dissatisfaction, but performance reviews are essential to measure where employees fall in relation to the company’s past, present, and future goals.
+At least once a year (we recommend more request reviews than once a year), your company should assess how your employees have performed since their last review.
+This process, known as a performance review, is often met with groans of dissatisfaction, but performance reviews are essential to measuring where employees fall in relation to the company’s past, present, and future goals.
 The form your performance review takes differs with each organization.

-For the performance review processes to be fully effective, it’s essential that you’re building a review form with the right measures.
+For the performance review processes to be fully effective, it’s essential that you build a review form with the right measures.
 If you’re not sure what this looks like, we recommend that you keep reading.
 We will look into a few of the typical elements of a performance review form and share some basic guidelines to get you started.

 The Basic Outline